 - South Dakota

+The U.S. Supreme Court has ruled that collective bargaining agreements may not require workers to join unions.
 Collective bargaining agreements may only require nonmembers to pay the proven proportion of dues that unions spend to represent them.
-Nonmembers don't have to pay such costs until they are explained and may first challenge them.
+Nonmembers don't have to pay such costs until they are explained, and they may first challenge them.

 Note: The information in this article generally applies to private-sector employees.
 Different laws and court rulings might apply to workers in government, education, railway, airline, and similar workplaces.
 To find out more about your state's right-to-work law or a similar provision, or to explore your rights at the federal level, start by contacting your state's labor office.